fncbook/fnc/chapter9/spectral-integration.md

 The interpolation approach spurred us to use Chebyshev nodes.
 But it's not clear that these are ideal nodes for the specific application of finding an integral.
 Instead, we can define formula as the integral of a polynomial interpolant, but with the weights and nodes chosen to satisfy an optimality criterion.
 As usual, we denote the set of all polynomials of degree at most $m$ by $\mathcal{P}_m$.

 (definition-specint-degree)=
-::::{proof:definition} Degree of an integration formula The **degree** of integration formula $Q_n$ is the maximum value of $d$ such that
+::::{prf:definition} Degree of an integration formula The **degree** of integration formula $Q_n$ is the maximum value of $d$ such that

 $$